 If you have researched ESCs in the past or just came to buy them, you might be faced with a new option – VESC.

 It seems that they are the rave everywhere to turn to these days.
 That begs the question of what they are and why they are stirring up the waters.

-If you are going for a custom build, it is much better to choose VESC over a normal ESC.
+Choosing VESC over a regular ESC is much better if you go for a custom build.
 They supply more power and offer more features than the latter option.